uniport/uniport-gateway/README.md

 ## Why yet another reverse proxy?

+There are some unique requirements that could not be fulfilled by an existing implementation including, but not limited to:

 * Relying party as a reverse proxy with routing
 * Handling parallel authentication requests
 * Session bag - only the session cookie leaves the platform
 * HA deployment on Kubernetes
 * Maximum flexibility with minimal components

+Regarding the architecture it is heavily inspired by [traefik](https://github.com/traefik/traefik).

 ## Overview